jadebustos/digital-cv/README.md

 ## 📌 Volunteering

-- Co-organizer in the University of Salamanca’s 30-hour course **Tools in GNU/Linux for University Students**.
+- Co-organizer in the University of Salamanca’s 30-hour course **Tools in GNU/Linux for University Students** as my membership of the Castilla y Leon and Salamanca's Linux User Group.
 2003, 2007, 2008, 2009 and 2010.
 - AUGCyL (Castilla y Leon's LUG) president, 2004-2011.
 - AUGCyL (Castilla y Leon's LUG) vicepresident, 2003-2004.